-OdiliaClark is an impairment risk management company that works to protect organisations from the impact of impaired staff due to alcohol, drug and substance use.
+OdiliaClark is a specialist impairment risk management provider, focused on wellbeing and independent drug and alcohol testing, that works to protect organisations from the impact of impaired staff due to alcohol, drug and substance use.

 PROUDLY WORKING ALONGSIDE